Anaare/guess_my_number/README.md

 ## **How to Play**

-Start Guessing: The game starts with 20 tries.
+**Start Guessing**: The game starts with 20 tries.
 Enter a number between 1 and 20 in the input field provided and click the "Check" button or press Enter.

 **Hints**: After each guess, the game provides hints whether the correct number is higher or lower than the guessed number.